Tecquilka/uwobs/ControlledRestart.md

   * [gconode01](servers/gconode01/)

 ### 3. Turn off Oranmore virtual machines
+Use one of the following two methods
+#### A. Use rundeck job to perform the following actions:
+  * 1 Stop kafka vms
+  * 2 Stop data vms
+  * 3 Stop cluster01-04 vms
+  * 4 Stop rundeck vm

+#### B. From the Command Line
 From a shell on [cluster01](servers/cluster01) you can easily shutdown the servers with the following command which will prompt for passwords if required.